jwtk/jjwt/README.md

 overwriting any existing identically-named key/value pair.

-Obviously, you do not need to call `claim` for any [standard claim name](#jws-create-claims-standard), and it is recommended instead to call the standard respective type-safe setter method as this enhances readability.
+Obviously, you do not need to call `claim` for any [standard claim name](#jws-create-claims-standard), and it is recommended instead to call the standard respective type-safe named builder method as this enhances readability.

 <a name="jws-create-claims-instance"></a> <!-- legacy anchors for old links -->
 <a name="jwt-claims-instance"></a>